CAIDA/bdrmapit/parser.md

 # parser.py
-This script processes raw **warts** traceroute files in parallel, extracting addresses, interface-level links (adjacencies), interface-destination AS pairs (destpairs), and whether interfaces normally appear adjacent or not (distances).
+This script processes raw **warts** and **atlas** traceroute files in parallel, extracting addresses, interface-level links (adjacencies), interface-destination AS pairs (destpairs), and whether interfaces normally appear adjacent or not (distances).
 I have been using this script on a machine with 160 cores, 500 GB or memory, and SSD storage.
 I typically use a pool of 30 processes, and each one runs at around 100% CPU utilization.
 The script runs fast on that machine, but it might be significantly slower with other configurations.